twistybits2300/TB-100/README.md

   - [x] reset `currentTime` to `0`
 - [x] able to detect when playback has finished
 - [x] able to transcribe the dropped audio file
+- [x] able to display the transcribed text
+- [x] user able to copy transcribed text to the clipboard